About

-Before pursuing my doctorate, I received my M.Sc. in bioinformatics and computational biology from OHSU in 2017.
-My thesis focused on computational modeling of platform error for next generation sequencers.
-The aim of this work was to explore the integration of error correction algorithms into a gold standard genomic sequencing pipeline (GATK) to improve its sensitivity and specificity for low frequency variants, a class of mutations common in cancers.
-The ability to confidently detect low frequency variants is useful for monitoring minimal residual disease (MRD) – a crucial clinical measure used in the treatment of a variety of cancers, particularly hematological malignancies.
+My PhD work was a significant departure from the focus of my MSc, which centered on the computational modeling of platform error for genomic sequencing platforms.
+The aim of that work was to explore the integration of sequencing platform error correction algorithms into a gold standard genomic sequencing pipeline to improve its sensitivity and specificity for detecting low frequency variants, a class of mutations common in cancers.
+The ability to confidently detect low frequency variants is useful for monitoring minimal residual disease (MRD) – a crucial clinical endpoint in the treatment of a variety of cancers, including hematological malignancies.

-Prior to coming to OHSU, I worked at a creative agency in Newport Beach, California building interactive data visualizations, web games, dashboards, and the like.
-You can check out some of that work (and other random projects, including ones related to my research) on my GitHub.
+Before pursuing a career in research, I worked at a creative agency in Newport Beach, California building interactive data visualizations, web games, dashboards, and the like.
+You can check out some of that work (and other random software projects, including ones related to my research) on my GitHub.

 If you’d like to get in touch, I’m best reached via email.